 - First, read your insurance manual.
 Don't rely on a treatment center to call and get your benefit information.
 You need to be the expert on your insurance policy.

 - Keep your insurance card handy.
 Your insurer will ask for your policy number, group number, date of birth and maybe your social security number.
-At this time, you can also find out how many days of treatment are covered and ask if they would consider flexing benefits.
-For example, some companies will take one inpatient day and convert it into two residential days.

 - It's important to remember that the information you're getting is strictly about your benefits and is not a guarantee of payment.

 - Record everything — the day, date and time of call, the name of the person you spoke with, etc. This is extremely important!

 - Ask for a copy of the guidelines your insurance company uses to determine the level of care (they're required to give it to you).

 - Meet with your family member's treatment team to determine the appropriate level of care.

 - Request that the insurance company meet your family member's level of care, which is based on the accepted guidelines.

 - If the request is denied, insist that your insurance company take full responsibility — in writing! — for your child's life, noting that they are disagreeing with the qualified experts in the field and with the approved guidelines.
 Feel free to ask, "Are you willing to take responsibility for denying the care that my doctor has recommended?"